-The 2020 index has been made possible through the contributions of over 100 individuals and teams responsible for monitoring of threatened bird species across Australia and through the collaboration and support of our index partners.
+The TSX has been made possible through the contributions of 100s of individuals and teams responsible for monitoring threatened species across Australia, and through the collaboration and support of our index partners.

-The current index has focused on threatened Australian birds, mammals and plants, and we are hoping to expand to other taxonomic groups in future.
+The current index includes threatened Australian birds, mammals and plants, and we are hoping to expand to other taxonomic groups in future.

-If you are involved in a monitoring program that collects population-related measures for an Australian threatened species, your data may be able to contribute to growing our Threatened Species Index.
-To contribute or find out more, please contact our friendly project team.
+If you are involved in a monitoring program that collects population-related measures for an Australian threatened species, your data may be able to contribute to growing the TSX.
+To contribute or find out more, please contact our project team via email: email@example.com.

 What data are useful for the index?